Ales4999/ales4999.github.io/_pages/about.md

 - <a href="https://ales4999.github.io/projects/network/">Networking Systems</a> — I value designing reliable, high-performance communication systems that keep devices and people connected.

+My <code>passion</code> lies in building systems that are **scalable**, **impactful**, and **reliable**.

+I’m drawn to <code>solving complex problems</code> through thoughtful design and clean code, whether that’s developing full-stack applications, working close to the hardware, or leveraging data and machine learning to drive smart solutions.

+I value systems that not only function well, but grow gracefully and make a <code>meaningful difference</code>.
 <br><br>

 ---